gearjosh/beeriodic-table/README.md

 - It's hard to tell how to form the components in my beeriodic cells.
 Because the grid will take in the master keg list, it could just populate the entire grid within a single component.
 And since the grid will show on every screen, it's not like I'll be reusing that code outside the component itself...

 ## Known Bugs
 - No known bugs.
-But... it doesn't _do_ anything yet.
-All there is is the bones right now.
-Soon, though, you'll be able to use it to actually track beer!
+But... it's still a work in progress, so it doesn't yet have full CRUD functionality yet, only the CR_D.
+I still need to build out the edit functionality.

 ## Support and contact details
 - For questions or support open an issue right here in this repo!